muhme/joomla-branches-tester/README.md

 Joomla web server containers are ready with a second PHP installation for switching to [Xdebug](https://github.com/xdebug/xdebug).
-You can switch to the PHP version with Xdebug for example:
+You can switch to the Xdebug-enabled PHP version for example:
 ```
 scripts/xdebug 53 on
 ```